 Cell Pathways And Squibb Agree Joint Study

-Cell Pathways, Inc. and Company plan to cooperate in supporting a clinical trial to study the combination of Aptosyn (exisulind) and TAXOL (paclitaxel) plus Paraplatin (carboplatin) as a first-line treatment for patients with advanced non- small cell lung cancer (NSCLC).
+Cell Pathways, Inc. and Bristol-Myers Squibb Company plan to cooperate in supporting a clinical trial to study the combination of Aptosyn (exisulind) and TAXOL (paclitaxel) plus Paraplatin (carboplatin) as a first-line treatment for patients with advanced non- small cell lung cancer (NSCLC).
 This Phase I/II study is designed to evaluate escalating doses of Aptosyn in combination with a standard regimen of TAXOL plus Paraplatin.

 The two companies intend to share the costs of this effort and share information.